Stefouch/sebedius-yearzero-discord-bot/README.md

 I'd like to thank **Jeremy Mettler**, **Joe Guilmette**, **Matt Kay**, **Dale Chenault**, **Narcomed** and all my other patrons and generous donators who are supporting this project and made it possible!

-You too you can support this project.
+You too you can support this project!
 <br />Visit the [Stefouch's Patreon page](https://patreon.com/Stefouch) for details.

 Paypal: [paypal.me/Stefouch](https://www.paypal.me/stefouch)